%20(1).webp)

 If your child started his or her prep late, there is no need to panic, there is still time for improvement.
 The purpose of the stage here is review plus refinement, not to learn everything from scratch.

-Short, focused study periods are much more productive than long, draining study sessions for sure.
+Short, focused study sessions are much more productive than long, draining sessions for sure.
 Encourage your teen to work on actual test papers and review the questions they missed.
 Making an effort for several weeks is far more effective than cramming during the last few weeks of classes, and a few smart weeks of effort will yield substantial improvement.

 Each year in high school has its own merits; what matters most is not timing or how early you start.
 What is far more important is how intentional your planning is.